Shubhpoolgupta/spotify-cone2/README.md

 # spotify-cone2
-This is my first web dev project of spotify cone.
+This is my first web dev project of spotify cone..